top of page

 Ayurveda informs everything that I do, as well as all of the services I offer at The Soma

-Haus, and the classes and workshops I teach at Yoga Six Naperville.
+Haus, and the yoga classes and workshops I teach online and in Naperville, IL.
 In a massage

 session, I’ll use specific oils and massage techniques to bring in opposite qualities where